Going after Islamic State fraught with traps for US

 Festival of Dangerous Ideas

-Does the US have any choice but to accomodate Russian President Vladimir Putin's expansionist action in the Crimean peninsula?
-Research associate Tom Switzer will debate this question with author and journalist Masha Gessen.
+Does the US have any choice but to accommodate Russian President Vladimir Putin's expansionist action in the Crimean peninsula?
+Research associate Tom Switzer will debate this question with journalist Masha Gessen.

 |Listen online||Find out more|